Im-JihyunKim/BURMUDA/README.md

 # BURMUDA
 ![BURMUDA Overall Framework](./Img/BURMUDA.PNG)

-This is an implementation of BURMUDA(Bayesian Uncertainty-based Multi-source Unsupervised Domain Adaptation for Sentimental Analysis ) in Pytorch.
+This is an implementation of BURMUDA(Bayesian Uncertainty-based Multi-source Unsupervised Domain Adaptation for Sentimental Analysis) in Pytorch.

 ## Requirements
+This part explains how to reproduce the BURMUDA sentiment analysis experiments in the paper.
 * `torch == 1.12.1`
 * `torchmetrics==0.11.4`
 * `Python == 3.10`